SysKitTeam/docs-spdockit/troubleshooting/server-load-and-user-permissions/errors-while-loading-server-information.md

 * Local Administrator on the server
 * Windows Update service up and running

-For more information on how to add SPDocKit user to the Local Administrators group and how to start Windows Update service, read the [following article.](#internal/requirements/server-load-permission-requirements/#sharepoint-server-information)
+For more information on how to add the SPDocKit user to the Local Administrators group and how to start Windows Update service, read the [following article.](#internal/requirements/server-load-permission-requirements/#sharepoint-server-information)

 ## SQL Server Information